con3code/xcx-pasorich/README.md

 # PaSoRich 2.0 for Xcratch
 An example extension for [Xcratch: Extendable Scratch3 Programming Environment](https://xcratch.github.io/)

-This extension read SmartCard(Felica)'s IDm with PaSoRi.
+This extension read SmartCard(Felica)'s IDm with PaSoRi(RC-S380/RC-S300).

 ## ✨ What You Can Do With This Extension